JoshuaOlubori/brutal-11/src/content/blog/blogpost-4.md

 </table>

--   Big Errors: Linear Regression's errors were very high, meaning its predictions were far from the actual prices.
+-   **Big Errors**: Linear Regression's errors were very high, meaning its predictions were far from the actual prices.
 This makes them unreliable for real-world use.
--   Low R-squared: The R-squared score, which shows how well a model fits the data, was also very low.
+-   **Low R-squared**: The R-squared score, which shows how well a model fits the data, was also very low.
 This indicates Linear Regression did a poor job capturing the complex patterns that influence house prices.

-Why Linear Regression Struggled?
+### Why Linear Regression Struggled?

 Real estate prices are influenced by many factors like location, property features, and local economics.
 These factors can interact with each other in non-linear ways.
 Linear Regression, with its straight line approach, couldn't capture these complexities, leading to poor results.